 - Working with Indigenous Health Workers who can also act as cultural brokers, even translators, for patients.
 Dr Sinha acknowledges the vital role played by Indigenous Health Workers prior to, during and after his consultations, and, whenever possible, aims to have an Indigenous Health Worker present during consultations.

 - Long-established relationships with communities enable specialists to better understand and work with cultural differences over time.
 A cultural protocols committee in the Torres Strait influenced the development of this model.

-A one year randomised cluster trial in the Torres Strait showed reduced hospital admissions and improved care processes when local Indigenous health workers were supported by outreach specialist services to provide basic diabetes care plans and patient recalls.
+A one-year randomised cluster trial in the Torres Strait showed reduced hospital admissions and improved care processes when local Indigenous health workers were supported by outreach specialist services to provide basic diabetes care plans and patient recalls.
 A three year follow up clinical audit showed that clinical improvements remained two years after the trial.

-Person-centred and family-orientated
+Person-centered and family-orientated

 - Outreach services enable patients to access care in their own community without them having to leave country, family and community support.